 Blogging can be lonely.
 In our digital world we don’t get immediate feedback like we do working in an office.
 So make sure you enjoy what you are doing, have a network of support and always stick to your voice.
 Writing about my travel experiences is such a pleasure for me, make sure it is for you too.

-I have a lot of goals for the year and a long way to get there, but I know I am gathering great information and tools to reach them.
-Each week I am trying to implement one new thing, whether it is a tool to make my blog better, a new site to contribute to or post my blog posts or ways to make my blog financially successful.
+I have a lot of goals for the year and a long way to go to get there.
+I know I am gathering great information and tools to reach them.
+Each week I am trying to implement one new thing.
+Whether it is a tool to make my blog better, a new site to contribute to or post my blog posts.
+I am continuing to work on ways to make my blog financially successful.
 I am so excited.

 Here are a couple of the blogs that have taught me a lot or inspire me: